Samagra-Development/Samagra-Website/src/pages/project/saksham-employment.md

 domain: Skills & Employment
 subTitle: Samagra
 state: Haryana
-tagLine: 'Linking youth to employment opportunities '
+tagLine: "Linking youth to employment opportunities "
 projectLogoWithState: /img/saksham-logo.png
 overview:
-  - text: >-
-      One of the biggest challenges facing our country is generating employment for its burgeoning workforce.
+  - text: One of the biggest challenges facing our country is generating employment for its burgeoning workforce.
 To make its youth job-ready and able contributors to the economy, the Government of Haryana launched the Saksham Haryana-Skills and Employment programme to increase employment